sebix/ansible-intelmq/README.md

 ```
 intelmq_api_username
 intelmq_api_password
+    On Debian: Only used if package is to be installed
 redirect_mail:
     default: root.
 Set to `no` to disable
 ```

 Dependencies